-WPEngine Coupon: 20% off your first payment!Get 20% off your first payment: click here for the coupon (promo code on the page)
+WPEngine Coupon: Save up to $928Get 20% off your first payment: click here for the WPEngine coupon (promo code on the page)

 I love writing for my blog.
 I HATE trying to keep my site updated, up-to-date, and secure.

-I used to mess around with hosting WordPress myself.
+I used to create a WordPress blog, and host it myself.
+That’s fine if you’re trying to learn web design, but eventually you have a business to run.
 Even though WordPress is easy to install, there are plenty of details that are easy to overlook:

 - Keeping WordPress Secure: WordPress is a super popular publishing platform.
 This is great, because there’s a vibrant community, and lots of plug-ins available for it.
 This is bad because it means there’s lots of hackers out there hacking WordPress installs.
 It sucks when all of the sudden every single person visiting your site is getting the dreaded “Malware” warning.
 They’ll inject a bunch of links in your site, or do things even worse like delete your whole database.
 Which brings me to the next thing…